Assign user and device profiles in Microsoft Intune

 Intune device configuration profiles let you exclude groups from policy assignment.
 For example, you can assign a device profile to the All corporate users group, but exclude members in the Senior Management Staff group.

-When you exclude groups, only users, or only device groups (not a mixture of groups) from an assignment, Intune doesn't look at user-to-device relationships.
+Intune doesn't look at user-to-device relationships.
 Including user groups while excluding device groups may not get the results you expect.
-When using mixed groups, or if there are other conflicts, inclusion takes precedence over exclusion.
+Inclusion takes precedence over exclusion:

 For example, you want to assign a device profile to all devices in your organization, except kiosk devices.
 You include the All Users group, but exclude the All Devices group.
 In this case, all your users and their devices get the policy, even if the user’s device is in the All Devices group.

 Exclusion only looks at the direct members of the group.
 It doesn't include devices that are associated with a user.
-However, devices that don't have a user don't get the policy.
-This happens because those devices have no relationship to the All Users group.
+However, devices that don't have a user, don't get the policy.
+This behavior happens because devices without users have no relationship to the All Users group.